-- The projector has two power switches: a main power switch and a POWER button. - When plugging in or unplugging the supplied power cord, make sure that the main power switch is pushed to the off ( ) position.
+- The projector has two power switches: a main power switch and a POWER button. - When plugging in or unplugging the supplied power cord, make sure that the main power switch is pushed to the off (○) position.
 Failure to do so may cause damage to the projector. - 1.
-To turn on the main power to the projector, press the Main Power switch to the on position ( I ). - The POWER indicator will light orange.
-See the Power Indicator section on page 52 for more details
+To turn on the main power to the projector, press the Main Power switch to the on position (1). - The POWER indicator will light orange.
+See the Power Indicator section on page 53 for more details. - 2.
+Remove the lens cap.

-Press the POWER button on the projector cabinet or the POWER button on the remote control for a minimum of 2 seconds.
+3. Press the POWER button on the projector cabinet or the POWER button on the remote control for about 1 second.
 The POWER indicator will turn to green and the projector will become ready to use.